matt-eric/this-seems-way-out-there-react-side/README.md

 ### This project has an accompanying [server-side repository](https://github.com/matt-eric/this-seems-WAY-out-there-node-side).

-#### This React.js application currently sources default values for the effect module parameters from seed data in the GraphQL Apollo server (in development and production).
+#### This React.js application currently sources default values for effect module parameters from seed data in the GraphQL Apollo server (in development and production).
 More client/server communication methods will be implemented as development continues.

 ## Steps for starting the development environment: